MILVLG/twigvlm/README.md

     --image-file "./assets/image.png"
 ```

-The output will be like the following GIF.
-The tokens highlighted in green are generated by the draft model.
+The generated response will be like the following image.
+The tokens marked in green are generated by the draft model.

 <p align="center" width="100%">
 <img src="./assets/demo.gif" alt="Stanford-Alpaca" style="width: 100%; min-width: 300px; display: block; margin: auto;">